Rizwanu321/User-Management-Dashboard/README.md

 ---

+### Description of Key Directories and Files:

+- **`App.js`**: The main application component that acts as the entry point for the app.
+- **`App.css`**: Contains global styles for the application.
+- **`components/`**: A directory containing reusable components.
+  - **`AddUser/`**: Responsible for the user creation form.
+    - `index.jsx`: The main functional component for adding a user.
+    - `index.css`: Styles for the add user component.
+  - **`GetUser/`**: Displays a list of users fetched from the API.
+    - `index.jsx`: The main functional component for displaying user data.
+    - `index.css`: Styles for the get user component.
+  - **`UpdateUserModal/`**: Modal component to update user details.
+    - `index.jsx`: The main functional component for the modal.
+    - `index.css`: Styles for the modal component.
+  - **`Loader/`**: Handles loading spinner visuals.
+    - `index.js`: The spinner component logic.
+    - `index.css`: Spinner styles.
+  - **`Validation/`**: Utility functions for form validation.
+    - `index.js`: Validation logic.
+  - **`api.js`**: Handles API configurations and requests.

+---

+## Component Details

+1. **App.js**
+   - Main application component
+   - Handles routing and state management
+   - Implements the initial user data fetch

+2. **AddUser**
+   - Form component for adding new users
+   - Implements form validation
+   - Handles POST requests to the API

+3. **GetUser**
+   - Displays user list with pagination
+   - Implements delete functionality
+   - Manages the update modal state

+4. **UpdateUserModal**
+   - Modal component for editing user details
+   - Implements form validation
+   - Handles PUT requests to the API

+5. **Loader**
+   - Reusable loading spinner component
+   - Used during API requests

+6. **Validation**
+   - Contains form validation logic
+   - Validates user input fields

+---

 ## Setup Instructions

 Follow the steps below to set up and run the project locally:

 ### Prerequisites
 Ensure that you have [Node.js](https://nodejs.org/) installed on your system.
 To check if Node.js and npm are installed, you can run the following commands:

 ```bash